 Here’s why this size works so well:

-• Smart layout potential, with room for foldable counters, vertical storage, and modular equipment setups
+- Smart layout potential with foldable counters, vertical storage, and modular equipment setups

-Whether you’re serving up burgers at events or running a small café by the beach, a 20ft container kitchen offers just the right amount of space to get the job done—efficiently and affordably.
+Whether you’re serving burgers at events or running a small café by the beach, a 20ft modular kitchen offers the right amount of space to work efficiently and affordably—built to last by a trusted manufacturer.

 Popular 20ft Container Kitchen Layout Ideas